datanerd96/datanerd96/README.md

 - Data visualization tools like Tableau and Power BI.

 ## 💼 Experience
-- **Data Scientist**: I'm a Data Scientist for the Data Ed Startup I'm building.
+- **Data Scientist**: I'm a Data Scientist at Welwitschia Data.
+We're on a mission to distribute data education in all Namibian languages.

 ## 📫 How to Reach Me